z0rzi/trmnl-plugin-provider/README.md

 - Ensure your `.env` file is present in the project root before building
 - The container uses Bun runtime for optimal performance
-- Plugin data and databases are persisted via the `./dbs` volume mount
 - The container runs with restart policy `always` for production deployments

 ### Docker Environment